FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 This will notify the user if they are logged in or not, and point them to the relevant page.

+If they are logged in, besides a link to the member's only area, we provide a link to FusionAuth to start the log out process.
+Replace `<YOUR_FUSIONAUTH_URL>` and `<YOUR_FUSIONAUTH_APP_CLIENTID>` with your FusionAuth installation address, and application Client Id.
+Note that log out won't fully work until we add the neccessary routes on Express to destroy the local session.
+We'll do that in a bit.

 ## Adding a members only area

 Now that we have the basic login and authentication mechanics set up, we can add a restricted route that is only available to users that are logged in.

 In the `users.js` file in the `routes` folder, modify the `get` route to the following: